Prague in October

 October 28th State Holiday – National Independence Day

 Prague International Jazz Festival www.jazzfestivalpraha.com/en/

-Strings of Prague starts in October.
+Strings of Prague starts in October from the 20th.
 It’s much like the Prague Proms earlier in the year in that its a “crossover” i.e a mixture of classical, jazz and contemporary music.
 Ticketed events at different venues. www.strunypodzimu.cz/en/home-en/

-Signal Light Festival is spread all over the city from Republic Square, through the Old Town, New Town and across to the Lesser Town.
+Signal Light Festival is spread all over the city from Republic Square, through the Old Town, New Town and across to the Lesser Town from 12th to 15th.
 There are some day pieces but most of the action is in the evening.
 Read more on the Signal Light Festival page.

 Imagine that you go blind.
 The guys at the New Town Hall have an exhibition which scarily puts you in that position. www.neviditelna.cz/en/

 Prague in May